CSC207-UofT/course-project-26/phase1/design_document.md

 software entities.

 #### Liskov Substitution Principle
-In our project, User and Admin classes are child classes of Account class.
+In our project, Usergateway and Admingateway classes are child classes of Gateway class.
 The objects User and Admin may be substituted without altering any of the desired properties of the program.

 #### Dependency Inversion Principle